MITSUISOKO_HOLDINGS

 Group Seminars

 We hold Group Seminars where employees serve as instructors and give lectures.
-With the objectives of information sharing, knowledge improvement, personnel exchange, and "enhancement of a sense of unity, these seminars introduce the operations of each Group company and provide lectures for the horizontal sharing of logistics expertise.
+With the objectives of information sharing, knowledge improvement, personnel exchange, and enhancement of a sense of unity, these seminars introduce the operations of each Group company and provide lectures for the horizontal sharing of logistics expertise.
 The corporate department also holds lectures on accounting, legal knowledge, and other topics, serving as a venue for acquiring the knowledge necessary for business.

 Diversity & Inclusion